2 Line (Sound Transit): Construction and delays

-Construction of the line's operations and maintenance facility in the Spring District began in April 2018 and is scheduled to be completed in 2020.
-It will include space for 96 light rail vehicles and integrate housing and office space.
+Construction of the line's operations and maintenance facility adjacent to the Spring District began in April 2018 and was completed in May 2021.
+It includes space for 96 light rail vehicles, 14 service bays, public art, offices, and on-site affordable housing.
 The Rainier Freeway Station was closed in September 2018 and work on the Judkins Park station began shortly thereafter with the demolition of a freeway overpass.
 By mid-November, installation of rails and ties began on Mercer Island had begun and work on the elevated guideway near South Bellevue had transitioned towards girder installation using a traveling form system.
 Construction was originally scheduled to conclude across all segments in 2020, but was delayed by a work stop during the COVID-19 pandemic.